idioterna/wmus/README.md

 # wmus
-Music queue web interface using mplayer/cvlc currently running on a rpi2
+Music queue web interface using mplayer/cvlc and youtube-dl currently running on a rpi2

 Run